Our top 5 credit cards for travel hacking

 Chase Tip #2: They run special bonuses with their partners.
 At one point, you could transfer Marriott points with a 50% bonus.
 So, 10k Chase points becomes 15k Marriott points.
 These sort of deals usually happen 1-2 times a year.

 IHG may not be on your radar for points and miles, but in one year with this card, we have saved ourselves $1800.
 Most recently we stayed at the Kimpton DeWitt in Amsterdam and at the Holiday Inn near Lucerne, Switzerland.
-In total, we had 6 free nights on our summer trip to Europe due to this card.
+In total, we had 6 free nights on our summer trip to Europe due to this card, which saved us over $1500.

 The IHG card allows you to book 3 nights, and get 1 free, which means you can spend 4 nights on points for the price of 3.